sydasif/ansible-networking-lab/README.md

 **Efficient:** No extra software on your server, means more resources for your applications.

+**Idempotent:** Ansible will not change the state of the device unless it needs to in order to change its setting to reach the desired state.

 ## Ansible component

 **Control node:** A central management of ansible and ansible code run on it and gather information about the managed node.